comp92/CWTK/README.md

 * Listboxes
 * Radio buttons
 * Checkboxes
-* ~Implement configuration methods for all widgets (setForegroundColor, setFont, etc...)~
 * Implement an event API to allow for actual applications (Work in progress)